 Some purchases might come in a little over the shopper’s planned budget.
 By the time it arrives, the buyer might realize – in hindsight – they can’t afford it.

-These instances are likely to become less of a worry due to the explosion of buy now pay later services like Klarna, allowing customers to space out the purchase cost.
+These instances will likely become less of a worry due to the explosion of buy now, pay later services like Klarna, which allow customers to spread out the purchase cost.

 Nevertheless, buyer remorse is still a big reason why items get returned.